Import Statement

 }

-there are two type of class import statements Explicit and implicit.
+There are two types of class import statements: Explicit and Implicit.

-- best suitable for the high-tech city where readability is important.
+- Best suitable for high-tech cities where readability is important.

 }

-Note-:even in the case of list also we may get the same ambiguity problem because it is available in both util and awt packages.
+Note: Even in the case of List, we may get the same ambiguity problem because it is available in both util and awt packages.

 import java.util.*;